Security

 Findings on entities you already know

-Every finding attaches to a real entity in your graph — a service, a table, a host — not a floating CVE in a spreadsheet.
+Every finding attaches to a real thing you run — a service, a table, a host — not a floating CVE in a spreadsheet.
 The context you already have, applied automatically.

 Reachability